Introducing the ForrestBrown R&D dictionary

 R&D definition – 1.
 The act or force by which something is raised above a given level; as in: ‘the uplift that ForrestBrown gave my R&D tax-credit claim gave my day a massive uplift.’

-R&D definition – 1. eX-HMRC inspector: we have one of them on our team at ForrestBrown.
+R&D definition – 1. eX-HMRC inspector: we have two of them on our team at ForrestBrown.

 Tax definition – 1.
 Taxable equivalent yield (also called equivalent taxable interest rate) is the return that is required on a taxable investment to make it equal to the return on a tax-exempt investment.
 The taxable equivalent yield is commonly used when evaluating municipal bond returns.